xyshyniaphy/dharmapk/README.md

 - The core data flow and component structure have been planned.
 - All parsers for `.xmind`, `.mm`, and `.mind` files are implemented.
 - Interactive features like hover highlighting, click-to-pin, and zoom/pan are fully functional.
+- A navigation panel that displays the path from the root to the hovered node's parent.

 **What's Left to Build:**
 - Styling improvements.